tetthys/wrap/README.md

 ### `ok(fn($value))`

-Run only if successful (side effect only).
+Runs only when successful — typically for side effects such as logging.

 ```php
 ->ok(fn($v) => \Log::info("Value: {$v}"));